-Mind control as a plot driver became The Avengers go-to narrative, and it gets another outing in Stay Tuned, a fine example of the show’s ongoing attempts to recapture old glory.
+Mind control as a plot driver became The Avengers go-to narrative, and it gets another run around the block in Stay Tuned, a fine example of the show’s ongoing attempts to recapture old glory.

 It takes flight quickly – Steed with a ridiculous amount of baggage heading off on holiday.
-And then Steed some time later, also with a ridiculous amount of baggage setting off from his apartment to go on holiday again, only to be met by a bemused Tara, who tells him he’s been away for the past three weeks, and she’s got a postcard to prove it.
+And then Steed again some time later, also with a ridiculous amount of baggage setting off from his apartment to go on holiday for a second time, only to be met by a bemused Tara, who tells him he’s been away for the past three weeks, and she’s got a postcard to prove it.

 We know something is going on because a) that’s the way these things tend to work and b) we saw Steed being knocked out on his first attempt to get away.
 And flowers that were fresh and perky are now all wilted and sad in their vase.
 Time clearly has passed.

 So, one of the country’s top agents is missing three weeks of his life.
-You’d have thought a flag of even a faint shade of pink would have gone up.
-But no, instead Steed visits a shrink under his own steam, only thinking to alert Mother and whatever agency he works for after he’s tried to kill both himself and Tara in an attempted death by car crash.
+You’d have thought a flag of even a faint shade of pink would have been raised.
+But no. Instead Steed heads off as a private citizen to see a shrink, only to eventually come to the conclusion he should alert Mother and whatever agency he works for after he’s tried to kill both himself and Tara in an attempted death by car crash.

 Keeping up the holiday theme, Mother is actually on leave, and so Steed reports instead to Father (Iris Russell), a blind woman – reinforcing the agency’s reputation for bizarre senior appointments with bizarre honorifics.